abhijitxroy/last-min-prep/faq/encore.md

 5. Dirty read
    -
-A dirty read occurs in a database transaction when one transaction reads data from a row that has been modified by another transaction but not yet committed.
+- A dirty read occurs in a database transaction when one transaction reads data from a row that has been modified by another transaction but not yet committed.
 This means that the data being read might be in an inconsistent or intermediate state.

-For example, consider Transaction A updating a particular row in a database and Transaction B reading that row before Transaction A commits its changes.
+- For example, consider Transaction A updating a particular row in a database and Transaction B reading that row before Transaction A commits its changes.
 If Transaction A ultimately rolls back its changes, Transaction B would have read data that was never meant to be persisted, leading to a dirty read.

-Dirty reads are typically not desirable in database systems because they can lead to incorrect or misleading results.
+- Dirty reads are typically not desirable in database systems because they can lead to incorrect or misleading results.
 They can occur when transactions do not properly isolate their changes from each other, often due to lower isolation levels being used or insufficient concurrency control mechanisms.

-To prevent dirty reads, databases typically implement isolation levels that control the visibility of data modifications made by concurrent transactions, ensuring that transactions see a consistent view of the database.
+- To prevent dirty reads, databases typically implement isolation levels that control the visibility of data modifications made by concurrent transactions, ensuring that transactions see a consistent view of the database.
 These isolation levels, such as Read Committed or Serializable, help maintain data consistency and prevent concurrency anomalies.

 6. Using jdk-8, print array of name => char & their frequecny count
    -

-         Answer.
+         import java.util.Arrays;
+         import java.util.Map;
+         import java.util.function.Function;
+         import java.util.stream.Collectors;

+         public class CharacterFrequencyCounter
+         {
+             public static void main(String[] args)
+            {
+                 String[] names = {"Alice", "Bob", "Charlie", "David", "Alice"};

+                 // Concatenate all names into a single string String allNames = Arrays.stream(names).collect(Collectors.joining());

+                 // Count frequency of each character
+                 Map<Character, Long> frequencyMap = allNames.chars()
+                         .mapToObj(c -> (char) c)
+                         .collect(Collectors.groupingBy(Function.identity(), Collectors.counting()));

+                 // Print character frequency count
+                 frequencyMap.forEach((character, frequency) ->
+                         System.out.println("Character: " + character + ", Frequency: " + frequency));
+             }
+         }

-7. How would you store password in DB? => BCrypt & Salt -
+8. How would you store password in DB? => BCrypt & Salt -
 - In Java, you can securely store passwords in a database using hashing and salting techniques.
 Here's a basic example using the bcrypt hashing algorithm with the BCrypt library: